 Hello, everybody!
 I am Georgiana your English teacher and founder of SpeakEnglishPodcast.com.
 My mission is to help you to speak English fluently.

-Two weeks ago, we started with a series of vocabulary differences between American and British English.
-Today we will continue this series, although we’ll focus on food vocabulary differences.
+Last week we started with a series of vocabulary differences between American and British English.
+Today we will continue this series, if you didn't listen to last week's episode, you might want to do so right now.
+Just go speakenglishpodcast.com and select episode #093.

 And with a point of view story, you’re gonna compare the different grammar points.
 It’s the perfect way to learn grammar and new vocabulary without memorizing.

-In the United Kingdom, people use the word courgette, which comes from French.
+Yes!
+In the United Kingdom, people use the word lorry.

 Connect with listeners